Get Hair, Health & Science News

 How to store your meal prep meals

 Step 6: Stock up on containers.

 As you incorporate meal prepping into your lifestyle, it’s smart to invest in quality food storage containers.
-Compared to plastic containers, glass containers and sealed bowls are your best bet: They’re environmentally-friendly and microwave-safe.
+Look into getting a variety of sealed glass and stainless steel containers.
+Compared to plastic containers, glass containers are environmentally-friendly and microwave-safe.
 Reusable plastics actually contain chemicals that can leach into your food if you heat them in the microwave.
 Thermal, stainless steel containers are ideal for keeping food at specific temperatures (both warm or chilled).

 You should pick up containers in an assortment of sizes so you’re able to store any size of meal.
 If you take supplements with your meals, consider purchasing a special container to pack your supplements up with your meal preps.
 Packing your supplements with your meal is yet another way to save time and ensure you’re getting the most nutritionally out of your work lunch.